SanthoshRaju91/python-flask-learning/README.md

 Forms without a proper redirect, might result in resubmission.
 Resulting in calking the same api again.
 If there was a client data tthat needs to saved to database this will cause duplication of records in the database.

 So redirection should be encouraged.

+Cookies are un encrypted, so use sessions always